vittoriofortino84/EDTOX/README.md

 A consensus network was used from the two data frames using wTO package.

 ## 2_4_Consensus_Rat_in_vitro_wTO.R
-CONSENSUS network for rat hepatocytes from DrugMatrix and TG-GATEs was generated.
+Consensus network for rat hepatocytes from DrugMatrix and TG-GATEs was generated.

 ## 2_5_PPI_wTO.R
 PPI Network from StringDB for Homo Sapiens was generated.
 A new combined score was generated from  the product of interactions except gene co-expression.

 # 3. Intra tuning and optimization of the pipeline based on  different genesets from Random walk and network edges
+The top edge portion 0.02,0.03,0.05,0.1 were extracted from different networks based on topological overlap of the edges.
+Each network was subjected to random walk with restart starting from the MIEs of EDCs and decoys.
+The top most visited genes 200,500,700 and 1000 were extracted and the jaccard distance beween the EDCs and decoys was calculated.
+The average of silhouette score for the edcs are calculated.

 ## 3_1_Drug_matrix_tuner.R
 optmization of Drug Matrix